jubetz/cldemo-netq2/README.md

 [evpn](#evpn-demo)
 [docker](#docker-swarm--routing-on-the-host-demo)

-You can access either directory and follow the demo instructiosn below.
+You can access either directory and follow the demo instructions below.

 Running the Demo